ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/indexes/querying/exploration-queries.markdown

 The dataset will be filtered without creating an unrequired index that the cluster would continue updating from now on.
 {INFO/}

-Be aware, though, that when a large dataset is retrieved (the whole collection in the case of a collection query) exploring it using `filter` would be a **taxing operation**, occupy the server and cost the user a substantial waiting time.

 {WARNING: }
+Be aware, though, that when a large dataset is retrieved, like the whole collection in the case of a collection query, exploring it all using `filter` would be taxing for the server and cost the user a substantial waiting time.

-* **Limit** the number of records that an explorfation query filters.
+* **Limit** the number of records that an exploration query filters, e.g. -
-  We provide the different `filter` methods with a `limit` option for this purpose.
+  {CODE-BLOCK: javascript}
+  from Employees as e
+where e.Title = 'Sales Representative'
+filter e.Address.Country = 'USA'
+filter_limit 500 // limit the number of filtered records
+  {CODE-BLOCK/}
-* Use [where](../../indexes/querying/filtering) for reoccuring queries.
+* Use [where](../../indexes/querying/filtering) rather than `filter` for recurring filtering.
+  `where` will use an index, creating it if necessary, to accelerate the filtering in subsequent queries.
 {WARNING/}

 {PANEL/}